Dissident Editions

 You buy tourism and you get nothing but images.
 Tourism, like Virtual Reaity, is a form of Gnosis, of body-hatred .
 The ultimate tourist "trip" will take place in Cyberspace...

-Overcoming Tourism and many other works by Hakim Bey can be downloaded
+Overcoming Tourism and many other works by Hakim Bey can be downloaded from H. B.’s website:

-In his other persona of Peter Lamborn Wilson, he writes:
+In his other persona of Peter Lamborn Wilson , he writes:

 "In America and Europe "activism" has retreated - to such an extent that people equate an appearance on the World Wide Web with political action - just as the activists of the 1960s were seduced by their "fifteen seconds of fame" on television.
 Out of 600 channels - the bright promise of the near future - surely one or two can be devoted to "revolution", and a few more to "alternate life-styles".